We Can't Wait to See You!

 - Members are encouraged to download and present their digital membership card to encourage “low touch” check-in.

 - To moderate the flow of guests, Science Center staff will actively monitor the guest levels in exhibit spaces.
-Please be patient, we may ask that you check out another area of the Science Center while we wait for space to be available.
+Please be patient, we may ask that you check out another area of the Science Center if we feel a space is getting too crowded.

-- All guests age 5 and older are required to wear a mask while at the Science Center (recommended for guests ages 3 – 4), and we ask that guests bring their own masks when possible.
-We will have a supply available at the admissions desk for those who may need one.
+- Guests who have not received a COVID-19 vaccine are required to wear a mask while inside the Science Center.
+It is recommended that guests who have received a COVID-19 vaccine wear a mask as well.
+We ask that guests bring their own masks when possible, but we will have a supply available.
 Check out this video that covers how to properly wear a face covering.

 - If a guest has a medical reason they cannot wear a mask, please call 434.791.5160 to discuss accommodations.